biodiversity and human health

 Species diversity is the differences in species’ number and evolutionary similarity in a geographical location.
 It refers to how many different organisms and their populations are in a given ecosystem.

-The number and species richness in the environment around us is critical to everything we need to survive.
+Our environment’s number and species richness are critical to everything we need to survive.

-From the vast number of pollinators required to help us sustain our food crops, to the air we breathe and the water we drink.
+From the vast number of pollinators required to help us sustain our food crops to the air and water we breathe.

-Every single animal, plant, bacteria, fungi, and more serve a very essential purpose to keep us alive, and HEALTHY!
+Every single animal, plant, bacteria, fungus, and more serves an essential purpose to keep us alive and HEALTHY!

 Ecosystem Diversity